Donderstal/IRL_RPG/README.md

 #### JUN 2, 2020
 * Moving map & sheet data to client JS to reduce HTTP requests
-* Cleaning up some NPC's from maps
+* Cleaning up some NPCs from maps
 * Adding a new Robot sprite

 #### JUN 1, 2020,